Acute limb ischaemia: Diagnosis

 Once signs and symptoms of acute limb ischemia are identified, the cause and location of the occlusion and its severity need to be addressed.
 A clinical pulse examination can be done to detect the location of the occlusion by finding the area where the pulse is detected until the area where the pulse disappears.
-The skin temperature would also be colder in the pulseless area when compared to the area where the pulse is present.
+The skin temperature would also be colder in the pulseless area compared to the areas where the pulses are present.

-A Doppler evaluation is used to show the extent and severity of the ischaemia by showing flow in smaller arteries.
+A Doppler evaluation is often the first imaging choice to diagnose ALI because it is inexpensive, accessible, non-invasive, and can be done in a short amount of time.
+It is used to show the extent and severity of the ischaemia by showing flow in smaller arteries.
+An occlusion of the artery would be seen by decreased or absent flow distal to the occlusion.
+Doppler ultrasound can even distinguish between embolic and thrombotic plaque.
+The former would show a delineated, round thrombus, whereas the latter would show narrowed arterial lumen with atherosclerotic plaque.

+Although Doppler ultrasounds provide excellent information, there may be difficulty in evaluating aortic or iliac arteries in patients who are obese or have significant gas.
 Other diagnostical tools are duplex ultrasonography, computed tomography angiography (CTA), and magnetic resonance angiography (MRA).
-The CTA and MRA are used most often because the duplex ultrasonography although non-invasive is not precise in planning revascularization.
+The CTA and MRA provide higher-resolution images used in planning revascularization, but they may only be used in patients without a threatened limb due to time constraints.
 CTA uses radiation and may not pick up on vessels for revascularization that are distal to the occlusion, but it is much quicker than MRA.
-In treating acute limb ischaemia time is everything.
+In treating acute limb ischaemia, timing is everything.

-In the worst cases, acute limb ischaemia progresses to critical limb ischaemia, and results in death or limb loss.
-Early detection and steps towards fixing the problem with limb-sparing techniques can salvage the limb.
-Compartment syndrome can occur because of acute limb ischaemia because of the biotoxins that accumulate distal to the occlusion resulting in edema.